aidsrentfree/aidsrentfree.github.io/docs/eudule-repository.md

 - [Light Novels](#light-novels) - *Japanese young adult novels.*
 - [Text Games](#text-games) - *Text-based computer games, usually NSFW.*
 - [Web Fiction](#web-fiction) - *Another generic term for any written fiction that is first uploaded and intended to be consumed on or through the internet.*
-- [Scripts](#Scripts) - *Text versions of dialog and actions in media, to then be used as a guideline for TVs, films, and other performance media.*
+- [Scripts](#Scripts) - *Text versions of dialog and actions in media, to then be used as a guideline for TVs, films, games, and other performance media.*

 ***